SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemoryManagement.rst

 ARC makes sure that this ``Person`` is kept in memory, and is not destroyed.

-If you assign the same ``Person`` instance to two more variables, two more strong references to that instance will be established:
+If you assign the same ``Person`` instance to two more variables, two more strong references to that instance are established:

 .. testcode:: howARCWorks